Guiding large-scale management of invasive species using network metrics: Results

 \section{Results}

-Across all metrics and information levels metric-guided strategies achieved median performance of at least 0.80 of the optimal for reasonable budgets (relative budgets < 0.25; SI Table \ref{tab:results}).
-In all cases, the performance of strategies based on network metrics vastly exceeded the random benchmark strategies, which performed better with full (median 28\%) than with low (median 15\%) ecological information.

-We focus on results with a low relative budget (0.1 the amount required to inspect all infested boats); however, the qualitative patterns described below held for all relative budgets below 0.25 (see SI Tables \ref{tab:results}, \ref{tab:results-bin}).
-Performance of metric-guided management and random management generally improved with higher budgets (see SI Figs.~\ref{fig:budget}, \ref{fig:budget2} ).
-Optimal management also improved with higher budgets but showed diminishing returns (SI Fig.~\ref{fig:dimret}).
+Across all metrics and information levels metric-guided strategies achieved median performance of at least 0.80 of the optimal for reasonable budgets (relative budgets $< 0.25$; SI Table S3).
+Metric-guided strategies also vastly exceeded the random benchmark, which achieved much lower performance relative to the optimal (median 0.15, lower quartile 0.10) for the same budgets (SI Table S5).
+As resource constraints in invasive species management mean budgets are almost never sufficient to control every site \cite{buyuktahtakin_review_2018}, we focus on results with a low relative budget (0.1 the amount required to inspect all infested boats); however, the qualitative patterns described below held for all relative budgets below 0.25 (see SI Tables S2, S3).
+Performance of metric-guided management generally improved with higher budgets (see SI Figs.~S2, S3).
+Optimal management also improved with higher budgets but showed diminishing returns (SI Fig.~S1).
+Synthesizing the results across metrics, information levels, and network size leads to four main findings, which we describe in the following subsections.